htcf/docs/docs/spack.md

 This command is similar in function to the older `module load <spec>` commands.

-See https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies for more information on specs.
+See [the official spack documentation](https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies) for more information on specs.

 These commands can be placed in an sbatch file to be used in a job.